The following is a list of our most frequently asked questions, and their answers, organized by category:

 Yes.
 We do offer accounts meant for healthcare provider use.
 These accounts allow you to test patients both in your office and remotely, manage patient accounts, send test requests to patients via email, automatedly receive patient test results via email and/or EHR/PM integration, and track test results via your account dashboard.
-We also have a number of other features that are meant solely for healthcare providers and are developing a professional version of our test.
+There are a number of other features that are meant solely for healthcare providers and we now offer a more comprehensive, professional version of our test.

 Feel free to register a healthcare provider account at your convenience.
 Accounts are free.

 Yes.
 All you have to do is register for a healthcare provider account; once your registration is approved, you'll be listed as a referrer.